 What do you remember about Lily Allen’s 2014 record Sheezus?
-Maybe you remember the well-intentioned but ultimately disastrous rollout of lead single “Hard Out Here”, an early example of internet callout culture (rightfully) criticized for using black women as props.
+Maybe you remember the well-intentioned but ultimately disastrous rollout of lead single “Hard Out Here”, an early example of internet callout culture (rightfully) criticised for using black women as props.
 Or the strange, watered down capo-feminism of that song and its follow up, “Sheezus”.
-If you went to a festival around the time, you might recall seeing Allen on stage, performing in front of a row of twerking dancers in glittering bodysuits and American Apparel disco pants.
+If you went to a festival around the time, you might recall seeing Allen on-stage, performing in front of a row of twerking dancers in glittering bodysuits and American Apparel disco pants.

 Allen will be the first to admit that not everything was quite right during that period of her life.
 “I got lost in ego and nonsense,” she recalls now, four years on.
 “I went into the last record looking for commercial success, magazine covers, branding partnerships.
 All the things that you definitely should not be looking for if you're an artist.”